 I took this legacy with me when I first left under her covering at the age of eighteen.

 This legacy made me into a woman of integrity.

-This is what gave me the unshakeable faith that I have in my God, the Creator.
+My mother’s legacy gave me the unshakeable faith that I have in my God – the Creator.